Avro schemas#

 }

-, which also corresponds to the Kafka topic name.
+The full qualified name is also corresponds to the Kafka topic name.

 The schema is stored in the Schema Registry and is used to validate the data sent to Sasquatch.